danny-zou18/rpi-hackathon-2023/README.md

-# rpi-hackathon-2023
+# rpi-hackathon-2024
-Study planning web app made using python and js for rpi hackathon 2023-2024
+AI generated study calendar web app made using python and js for rpi hackathon 2023-2024